PaloAltoNetworks/a3s/README.md

 > NOTE: the env variable will tell a3sctl which namespace to target without
 > having to pass the `--namespace` flag every time.

-> NOTE: Some auth commands will require to pass the namespace of the auth
+> NOTE: Some auth commands like ldap, mtls or oidc will require to pass the namespace of the auth
 > source.
 You can either set `--source-namespace` or leave it empty to fallback on
 > the value set by `--namespace`.